antarctica/packer-vm-templates/README.md

 making it ideal for distribution.

 [4] DigitalOcean images cannot be shared so this is not available publicly.

+[5] SELinux is **NOT** disabled on this artefact, see [this issue](https://jira.ceh.ac.uk/browse/BASWEB-500) for further details.

+[6] Despite being free the CentOS base AIM carries a license agreement which prevents the built artefact from being shared publicly.
+To use this AMI you must be assigned permissions.
+Please get in touch using the information in the *Feedback* section if you wish to use this artefact.

 ### BAS SAN distribution location